Polyconseil/sentry-sourcemaps/README.md

 and the MAP file itself is hosted at '<APP_URL>/libraries/js/foo.map', then the appropriate prefix would be 'built-app/dist'.

+## Testing

+Run the tests with:

+  npm test

+Run coverage tests with:

+  npm run cover

 ## Contributing

 At this stage, any PR is welcome !